Code-Institute-Submissions/premierleague/README.md

 ### Making Changes

 Amongst many of the tech, the **TOP**SIX**DASHBOARD** uses Python 2.7 to power the dashboard.
 You will need to ensure you have this version of Python installed on your PC for optimal usability.
-This project uses several Python packages and it is recommended having these installed on your local machine using **virtualenv** for the project to function and run properly.
+This project uses several Python packages and it is recommended having these installed on your local machine using a virtual environment for the project to function and run properly.

+**virtualenv:**

 Included in the repo, you should find a folder called **_env_** which will have all the dependencies pre-installed for you, so all you will need to do is ensure this environment is activated when working on the project.